Anaida

-Anaida or Anaida Parvaneh is an Indian performer, director, producer, and playback singer.
-She is now a chef and healer.
+Anaida Parvaneh (born 1980) is an Indian singer and chef.
+She was the first singer to release a single in India in 1995.
+She is currently a chef with the Soda Bottle Opener Wala chain of cafes and she works as a Chinese healer.

 Background

-A Parsee/Zoroastrian of Indian-Greek-Iranian heritage, she was one of India's first pop singers, in the 1990s.
-She has launched 10 albums and a score of singles, in Hindi, English, Tamil, Malayalam, Punjabi, Greek, and Arabic since then.
+A Parsi Zoroastrian of Indian-Greek-Iranian heritage, Anaida was one of India's first pop singers in the 1990s.
+She has launched 10 albums and scores of singles, in Hindi, English, Tamil, Malayalam, Punjabi, Greek, and Arabic since then.

-She has acted in Hindi movies and guest appearances in numerous television shows.
+She has acted in Hindi movies and made guest appearances in numerous television shows.
 She had worked in the 1995 movie Tum Karo Vaada.